Cars for Sale with Engine Problems

 Factors to Consider

-- Make and Model: Some cars are just easier to fix than others.
-I always research the specific model to see what I’m getting into.
+• Make and Model: Some cars are easier to fix than others.
+Research the specific model before buying.

-- Age and Mileage: Older cars with high mileage can be a risk, but sometimes they just need a little TLC to get back on the road.
+• Age and Mileage: Older cars with high mileage might need more work, but sometimes they just require some care.

-- Severity of Engine Issues: This is where experience comes into play.
-Not all engine problems are created equal, and knowing the difference can save you a lot of headaches.
+• Severity of Engine Issues: Not all engine problems are the same.
+Understanding the severity can save you trouble.

 How to Use Vehicle History Reports